Guanahani: Description of San Salvador/Guanahani

 Columbus calls the island "very flat and with very green trees", which is true for all of the islands proposed by historians.
 His next statement is more problematic.
-He says Guanahani has "muchas aguas y una laguna en medio muy grande" – many waters and a laguna in the middle (or "in between") very big.
+He says Guanahani has "muchas aguas y una laguna en medio muy grande" – many waters and a very large laguna in the middle (or "in between").
 The word laguna creates many problems.
 It is uncertain whether it means lagoon or pond.
 In any case, most of the proposed islands have either a lagoon or a pond; only East Caicos lacks one.

 On 14 October, Columbus made a boat trip to "the other part, which was the eastern part" of Guanahani.
 Therefore, he went the length of the island in a north-northeast direction.
 This is possible only at Plana Cays, Conception and Egg, and to a very minor extent at Samana Cay.
 Columbus noticed a reef that completely surrounded the island.
 All proposed islands have a reef, but the ones on Cat and Watling's do not completely surround the island.
 Between the reef and the island was a harbor "large enough to store all ships of Christendom."
 This could easily have been an exaggeration.
 The harbor on Egg is definitely too small, although it is fairly appropriate for the impressive harbor at the neighboring islet of Royal Island, which could have been considered part of the same larger island he named "San Salvador" (the other "part, which is the eastern part").
 Columbus went on land and saw "a piece of land, that looked like an island, but actually wasn't one."
 This is difficult to track, because it may have become a real island in the past 500 years.